ArneBinder/pie-datasets/dataset_builders/pie/aae2/README.md

 Argument Annotated Essays Corpus (AAEC) ([Stab and Gurevych, 2017](https://aclanthology.org/J17-3005.pdf)) contains student essays.
 A stance for a controversial theme is expressed by a major claim component as well as claim components, and premise components justify or refute the claims.
 Attack and support labels are defined as relations.
 The span covers a statement, *which can stand in isolation as a complete sentence*, according to the AAEC annotation guidelines.
 All components are annotated with minimum boundaries of a clause or sentence excluding so-called "shell" language such as *On the other hand* and *Hence*.
 (Morio et al., 2022, p.
 642)

-There is no premise that links to another premise or claim in a different paragraph.
+In the original dataset, there is no premise that links to another premise or claim in a different paragraph.
 That means, an argumentation tree structure is complete within each paragraph.
 Therefore, it is possible to train a model on the full documents or just at the paragraph-level which is usually less memory-exhaustive (Eger et al., 2017, p.
 16).
+However, through our `DOCUMENT_CONVERTERS`, we build links between claims, creating a graph structure throughout an entire essay (see [Document Converters](#document-converters)).

 ### Supported Tasks and Leaderboards